How to Electronically Sign a Word Document: The Complete Guide

 3. The integrity of the document after signing, meaning it can’t be changed after all the parties have put their signatures on it.
 In practical terms, this means your document becomes invalid even if you change a single comma.

 That said, regulations surrounding electronic signatures aren’t unified worldwide.
-So, to make sure your digital signature is admissible, take time to check your country’s requirements.
+So, in order to make sure your digital signature is admissible, take time to check your country’s requirements.

 These days, it’s not uncommon for a company to negotiate business with another company halfway around the world.
-If you still rely on physical signatures, the process of signing a contract in that scenario is impractical and time-consuming.
+If you still use a handwritten signature, the process of signing a contract in that scenario is impractical and time-consuming.

-Now that we’ve got our bases covered, let’s dive into the step-by-step process of electronically signing a Word document.
-For this guide, we used Office 365, but the procedure is the same for all the versions from 2007 onwards.
+Now that we’ve got our bases covered, let’s dive into the step-by-step process of creating a digitally signed Microsoft Word document.

 Step 1: Create a signature line

-In your Word document, place your cursor where you want your signature line to be.
+In your Word document, place your cursor where you want your signature field to be.
 If your document has multiple signatories, you will need to repeat the following process for each one.

 Click on the Insert tab and go to Signature Line on the right.
 From there, you can either add a Microsoft Office signature line or add your signature service.